smcalilly/notes-and-resources/README.md

 # notes-and-resources
-Repo where I put some learning notes and resources.
+Repo where I put some notes and resources, learning new things and filling in knowledge gaps.